zeroc-ice/ice/CONTRIBUTING.md

 Contributing to the Ice
 =======================

-Thank you for your interest in contributing to the Ice Builder for Ant!
+Thank you for your interest in contributing to the Ice!

 How to Contribute
 -----------------